Gone Away (song)

-"Gone Away" is a song by American punk rock band the Offspring.
+"Gone Away" is a song by American rock band the Offspring.
 Written by the band's singer, Dexter Holland, it is the seventh track on the band's fourth studio album, Ixnay on the Hombre (1997), and was released as its second single.
 It also appears as the sixth track on Greatest Hits (2005).
-A piano version of the song features as the eleventh track on the group's tenth studio album Let The Bad Times Roll (2021).
+A piano version of the song features as the eleventh track on the group's tenth studio album Let the Bad Times Roll (2021).

 The song became the Offspring's first No. 1 on the Hot Mainstream Rock Tracks, while reaching No. 4 on the Hot Modern Rock Tracks chart.
 Through 2009, the band played "Gone Away" with Holland performing on piano throughout Europe and the United States.
 Two of the tracks from this single ("D.U.I." and "Hey Joe") appear on the band's 2010 compilation album, Happy Hour!.

+Former drummer Ron Welty said in 2002 that "Gone Away" was his favorite song to play live.